Bachelor of Science in Applied Mathematics

 Bachelor of Science in Applied Mathematics Research Option

 For the BS in Applied Mathematics - Research Option, a student conducts supervised research with a faculty advisor over two or three semesters and completes nine hours of either MATH 2698/4698 (research for pay) or MATH 2699/4699 (research for credit).
-In addition, students take two one-hour writing courses: 1) LCC 4701: Undergraduate Research Proposal Writing in which a short proposal on their research project is developed (typically taken during the first or second semester of research), and 2) LCC 4702: Undergraduate Research Thesis Writing (taken during the thesis-writing semester); prepare a research report (research paper, project report/thesis), and make an oral presentation of the project.
+In addition, students take two one-hour writing courses: 1) LMC 4701: Undergraduate Research Proposal Writing in which a short proposal on their research project is developed (typically taken during the first or second semester of research), and 2) LMC 4702: Undergraduate Research Thesis Writing (taken during the thesis-writing semester); prepare a research report (research paper, project report/thesis), and make an oral presentation of the project.
 Six hours of MATH 4699 may be used as mathematics electives for the BS in Applied Mathematics.

 Completion of this Research Option is noted by the designation "Research Option in Mathematics" on the student's transcript.